Shiant Islands: Wildlife

 The Shiant Islands have a large population of seabirds, including tens of thousands of Atlantic puffins that breed in burrows on the slopes of Garbh Eilean, and significant numbers of common guillemots, razorbills, northern fulmars, black-legged kittiwakes, common shags, gulls and great skuas.
 (There are fewer puffins on Garbh Eilean than on the remote island of St Kilda, but they are much more densely congregated.)
+The presence of these seabirds have led to the Shiant Islands being designated a Special Protection Area by NatureScot.

 Until recently, the islands were also home to a population of black rats, Rattus rattus, which are presumed to have originally come ashore from a shipwreck.
 Apart from one or two small islands in the Firth of Forth, the Shiants were the only place in the UK where the black rat (or ship rat) could still be found.
 There was thought to be a population of about 3,500 rats on the islands in wintertime, with their numbers rising exponentially during the summer.
 Analysis of their stomach contents had shown that they ate seabirds, but it could not be determined whether they preyed on live birds or simply scavenged dead ones.
 (Their numbers had for many years been well controlled in and around the house.)

 During the winter of 2015–2016, Wildlife Management International Limited initiated a project to permanently eradicate rats from the Shiant Islands, as part of the Shiant Isles Seabird Recovery Project.
 The project was funded by contributions from the EU, the SNH, the RSPB and many individual donors.
 In March 2018, the Shiant Islands were deemed to have satisfactorily completed the internationally agreed two-year eradication period, and were officially declared rat-free.

-The waters around the Shiant Islands are home to a fantastic variety of marine wildlife including grey and harbour seals, fin whales, killer whales, dolphins, basking sharks, porpoises.
+The waters around the Shiant Islands are home to a variety of marine wildlife including grey and harbour seals, fin whales, killer whales, dolphins, basking sharks, porpoises.